• Skip to primary navigation

 Features

-There is no notable difference in battery life between the range of Apple Watches.
-Each offering in the region of 18-24hrs of battery use.
+There is no notable difference in battery life between the range of the Watches.
+Each offering is in the region of 18-24hrs of battery use.

 Bluetooth and Wi-fi are standard installations on each Apple Watch, but there is the added advantage of the cellular option from Series 3 upwards.